 - 3.8 Life sciences (including healthcare, biotechnology and biomedical activities) are strongly research intensive and require B1b wet lab or B1a/b wet/dry floorspace with supporting offices.
 A wet lab, or experimental lab, is a type of laboratory where it is necessary to handle various types of chemicals and potential "wet" hazards, so the room has to be carefully designed, constructed, and controlled to avoid spillage and contamination.
 A dry lab might have large experimental equipment but minimal chemicals, or instruments for analysing data produced elsewhere. - 3.9 Greater Cambridge's global significance in these sectors links directly to its underlying research strengths.
 Many small firms in the cluster have direct or indirect links to major research centres, whether formally part of the University of Cambridge or linked more directly to the major charities (like CR-UK) and funding councils (e.g. Medical Research Council or MRC).
-Some have specialist property requirements (e.g. in relation to wet lab space) and some require proximity to clinical medicine.
+Some have specialist property requirements (e.g. in relation to wet lab space) and some require proximity to

+7 The use of technology in agriculture, horticulture or aquaculture with the aim of improving yield, efficiency and profitability.

+- clinical medicine.
 In addition, particularly since the opening of the Francis Crick Institute near St Pancras, the importance of links with London is growing. - 3.10 Within this context, there are a number of notable concentrations.
 Most significant are Addenbrooke's Hospital and Cambridge Biomedical Campus on the southern edge of city; here, the prospect of a Cambridge South railway station is likely to be important in relation to future growth.
-Further out, there are major centres across the south and south east of South Cambridgeshire including Babraham Research

-Campus, Wellcome Trust Genome Campus (Hinxton), Granta Park (Great Abington), Sagentia Research Park (Harston) and - further south - Melbourn Science Park.
-Other key hubs include Cambridge Research Park (Landbeach) to the north of the city, and St John's Innovation Park and Cambridge Science Park at the north east edge of Cambridge.

-3.11 According to Cambridge Ahead there are around 350 life sciences businesses operating in Greater Cambridge.
+Further out, there are major centres across the south and south east of South Cambridgeshire including Babraham Research Campus, Wellcome Trust Genome Campus (Hinxton), Granta Park (Great Abington), Sagentia Research Park (Harston) and further south Melbourn Science Park.
+Other key hubs include Cambridge Research Park (Landbeach) to the north of the city, and St John's Innovation Park and Cambridge Science Park at the north east edge of Cambridge. - 3.11 According to Cambridge Ahead there are around 350 life sciences businesses operating in Greater Cambridge.
 These vary considerably in employment size.
 A large proportion of businesses employ between 10 and 50 people.
-A small number of businesses employ less than 10 people which are mostly spin-outs and around 20 businesses employ over 150 people.
+A small number of businesses employ less than 10 people which are mostly spin-outs and around 20 businesses employ over 150 people8.